superfly/docs/reference/configuration.html.md

 This section is for flags and feature settings which have yet to be promoted into the main configuration.

-### `private_network`

-Set this value to true if you want the app to be default to using [private networking DNS ](/docs/reference/privatenetwork/).
-This then allows the app to look up `.internal` addresses to discover other applications by name and region.

 ### `cmd`

 This directive allows you to override what command the entrypoint to the container should be.